-3. Each kW of solar produces nearly 1,300 kWh/year.
+3. Each kW of solar produces about 1,300 kWh/year in a good sunny spot.
 So a 5-kW system produces over 6,000 kWh/year.
-This will meet all the energy needs of an efficient home, but not the average American home, which uses about 10,000 kWh/year.
+This will meet the energy needs of an efficient home, but not the average American home, which uses about 10,000 kWh/year.

 4. Each kW of solar adds over $3,000 in value to your home, so a 5-kW system adds $15,000.
 Yes, well-spotted, that’s more than it cost in the first place.
 You won’t get that much bang for your buck with any other home improvement.

 5. Don’t worry about hail or anything.
 The panels are nearly indestructible.

 6. Payback.
 Unlike everything else you’ve ever done to your house, solar has one.
 Your solar investment pays itself back within 15 years, and then you get free power.